-Plug the planter hole, then add rocks
+Plug the planter hole, then add rocks for indoor water fountains

 Create this natural indoor water fountain using a planter, rocks and a small pond pump.